 Place the collar and extra-long leash on your dog.
 Eventually, you won't need the leash for the stay command, but it's helpful in the beginning in case your dog doesn't stay.
 Also, putting on the leash and collar can become a ritual to indicate training will begin.

 Give the Command

 Tell your dog to sit or lie down.
 If your dog is excited or fidgety, you may have more success starting with your dog in the down position.
 Say “stay” in a firm, clear voice while holding one hand up, palm out (as if to motion "stop").
 If your dog does not move, give your pup a treat and praise.

 Repeat this process five to six times, gradually taking more steps back and increasing the time period between “stay” and “OK.”
-Once your dog can stay for 30 seconds or more at the end of the long leash, you can gradually begin to add distractions, change locations of the training, increase distance, and try leaving your dog's line of sight during the stay.
+Once your dog can stay for 30 seconds or more at the end of the long leash, gradually begin to add distractions, change locations of the training, increase distance, and try leaving your dog's line of sight during the stay.

 - Keep training sessions short and try to end on a positive note.
 If your dog cannot yet stay, then end the session with sit or something else your dog knows well.